nonwesjoe/Minecraft-service/README.md

 * so install some packacge with commands below
 sudo apt update
 sudo apt install -y openjdk-17-jdk
-sudo apt install -y screen
+sudo apt install -y screen wget
 * now in your MC folder run your launch command start.sh or run.sh to start the server. and it is done starting a server!
 ## Get your server ip by natfrp tools
 * make some pre-jobs for you 'max'.